jamesmadrazo/RabbitSimulator/SprintRecords.md

 * Thanu and James reviewed the tests we have so far and added new ones

-* merge the rabbit counter classes - due to blockers with git, moved this to next sprint
+* merge the rabbit counter classes - due to blockers with git, moved this to a later sprint

 Sprint review (10:25-10:38):